xy-241/CS-Notes/content/Computer Organisation/Number System/Computer Data Representation.md

 >- **Approach 1:** `2^2 - 1 = 3`
 >- **Approach 2:** `2^1 + 2^0 = 3`

+>[!question] How many bits are required to represent a decimal number?
+> Given $M$ is a decimal number, the number of bits required to represent it is the ceiling of log₂ M, which is represented with $\lceil \log_2 M \rceil$.

 ### Bit String
 - A collection of 0s & 1s